ssolo/ALE/maxtic/README.md

   ```
   python constraints_from_reconciliations.py ALE_species_tree.spTree all_rec_files
   ```
-  Note that the program also uses `script_tree.py` which should be in the same directory or in a directory indicated in your enviroment variable PYTHONPATH.
+  Note that this program also uses `script_tree.py` (which you can download with MaxTiC, see just above).
+It should be in the same directory or in a directory indicated in your enviroment variable PYTHONPATH.
   For each transfer detected by ALE, this script reports that the father of the donor branch should be older than the child of the receptor branch.

   The result is a file named `constraints_from_transfers`, that can directly be used, along with the species tree file `ALE_species_tree.spTree`, by MaxTic.